mitmath/18335/README.md

 Reviewed power method for biggest-|λ| eigenvector/eigenvalue and its the convergence rate.
 To get the eigenvalue, we use the Rayleigh quotient of our eigenvector estimate.
 Showed that (related to the min–max theorem), for a Hermitian matrix the eigenvectors are all *extrema* of the Rayleigh quotient, and this means that the eigenvalue estimates converge at *twice* the rate (i.e. squared error) of the eigenvectors.

 **Further reading:** Trefethen, lecture 25, 26, and and Per Persson's [2006 notes](notes/lec14handout6pp.pdf) on Hessenberg factorization.
 The Julia LinearAlgebra provides functions `schur`, `eigen`, and `hessenberg` for the Schur, eigenvector, and Hessenberg factorizations respectively.
 (For a large real-symmetric matrix, Hessenberg factorization is about 5× faster than diagonalization, but is only about 40% faster than finding the eigenvalues and not eigenvectors.)

+### Lecture 17 (March 29)

+* video (to pe posted)

+Finished analyzing rate of convergence of the power method, along with Rayleigh-quotient method for estimating eigenvalues, for Hermitian matrices.
+Mentioned variants of inverse- and shifted-inverse iteration.
+(Later on, we will discuss how to accelerate convergence with the Arnoldi algorithm.)

+Discussed how to use the power method to get multiple eigenvalues/vectors of Hermitian matrices by "deflation" (using orthogonality of eigenvectors).
+Discussed how, in principle, QR factorization of _Aⁿ_ for large _n_ will give the eigenvectors and eigenvalues in descending order of magnitude, but how this is killed by roundoff errors.

+Unshifted QR method: proved that repeatedly forming A=QR, then replacing A with RQ (as in pset 3) is equivalent (in exact arithmetic) to QR factorizing _Aⁿ_.
+But since we do this while only multiplying repeatedly by unitary matrices, it is well conditioned and we get the eigenvalues accurately.

+To make the QR method faster, we first reduce to Hessenberg form; you will show in pset 3 that this is especially fast when A is Hermitian and the Hessenberg form is tridiagonal.
+Second, we use shifts.
+In particular, the worst case for the QR method, just as for the power method, is when eigenvalues are nearly equal.
+We can fix this by shifting.
+Brief discussion of shifted QR and the Wilkinson shift.

+**Further reading:** See Trefethen, lectures 27–30, and Per Persson's [2006 notes](notes/lec15handout6pp.pdf) on power/inverse/Rayleigh iteration and on QR ([part 1](notes/lec15handout6pp.pdf) and [part 2](notes/lec16handout6pp.pdf)).